GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: GNN Portal Scoring

 \section{GNN Portal Scoring}

 The corridor selection problem can be formulated as an edge classification task on the cell adjacency graph: for each portal $p_{ij}$, predict whether it lies on a near-optimal corridor.
-A GNN is trained to solve this classification problem, and the predicted scores are used to bias edge weights in the corridor search.
+A GNN is trained for this task, and its scores bias edge weights in the corridor search.